Acetyl-CoA carboxylase: Function

 The function of ACC is to regulate the metabolism of fatty acids.
-When the enzyme is active, the product, malonyl-CoA, is produced which is a building block for new fatty acids and can inhibit the transfer of the fatty acyl group from acyl CoA to carnitine with carnitine acyltransferase, which inhibits the beta-oxidation of fatty acids in the mitochondria.
+When the enzyme is active, the product, malonyl-CoA, is produced which is a building block for new fatty acids and can inhibit the transfer of the fatty acyl group from acyl-CoA to carnitine with carnitine acyltransferase, which inhibits the beta-oxidation of fatty acids in the mitochondria.

 In mammals, two main isoforms of ACC are expressed, ACC1 and ACC2, which differ in both tissue distribution and function.
 ACC1 is found in the cytoplasm of all cells but is enriched in lipogenic tissue, such as adipose tissue and lactating mammary glands, where fatty acid synthesis is important.
 In oxidative tissues, such as the skeletal muscle and the heart, the ratio of ACC2 expressed is higher.
 ACC1 and ACC2 are both highly expressed in the liver where both fatty acid oxidation and synthesis are important.
 The differences in tissue distribution indicate that ACC1 maintains regulation of fatty acid synthesis whereas ACC2 mainly regulates fatty acid oxidation (beta oxidation).

+A mitochondrial isoform of ACC1 (mtACC1) plays a partially redundant role in lipoic acid synthesis and thus in protein lipoylation by providing malonyl-CoA for mitochondrial fatty acid synthesis (mtFAS) in tandem with ACSF3.